LaxarJS/laxar/docs/concepts.md

 ## Primary Application Parts

 ### Widgets

-A LaxarJS _widget_ is a rectangular part of the browser viewport, which _allows the user to perform some task_.
+A _LaxarJS widget_ is a rectangular part of the browser viewport which _allows the user to perform some task_.
-It is usually represented by several HTML elements, but might in some cases be a single element, for example a `canvas` to provide a painting surface.
+It usually consists of several HTML elements, but might in some cases use only a single element, for example a `canvas` to provide a painting surface.

-The important distinction between a LaxarJS widget and a plain HTML control (such as a `select` box or an `input` field) is that a widget is written with a specific _user-goal_ in mind, whereas a control is general-purpose and its purpose in the application is up to the developer.
+The important distinction between a LaxarJS widget and a plain HTML control (such as a `select` box or an `input` field) is that a widget is written with a specific _user-goal_ in mind, whereas a control is general-purpose and its role in the application is up to the developer.
-For example, while a control might allow a user to input some text (such as a user name, or a password), a widget might combine input controls in a box to allow the same user to _log in_ to the application, and another widget might allow the user to _register_ a new account.
+For example, while a control might allow a user to input some text (such as a name, or a password), a widget might combine these input controls in a box to allow the same user to _log in_ to the application, and another widget might allow the user to _register_ a new account.
 So, both widgets and controls are parts of the user interface, but on different levels of abstraction.

 To illustrate this with further examples, possible widgets _with their specific goals_ include: